scottrbailey/WLED-Utils/sp511e_wled.md

 to write to flash.
 Once it completes and verifies, you will see a success message.
 You can disconnect the CP2102.

 #### Configuring
-Connect the controller to a 5-24v power supply and verify you see the WLED-AP wifi access point.
-If you see it, it succeeded and you can stuff it back in its enclosure and follow the [getting-started guide](https://kno.wled.ge/basics/getting-started/) to get it connected to your network and configured.
+Connect the controller to a 5-24v power supply and verify you see the WLED-AP WiFi access point.
+If you see it, the firmware upload succeeded.
+You can stuff it back in its enclosure and follow the [getting-started guide](https://kno.wled.ge/basics/getting-started/) to get it connected to your network and configured.

-Once your basic setup is complete, go back to the "LED Settings" page.
+Once your basic setup is complete, go back to the "LED Preferences" page.
+- The LED GPIO will already be set (pin 3).
+Due to the pin the manufacturers chose, you will get memory warnings above 250 LEDs.
-- Configure IR by selecting "JSON remote" as the remote type.
-The IR pin is 5, but should already be set for you.
+- The IR pin is 5, but should already be set for you.  onfigure IR by selecting "JSON remote" as the remote type.
 Once you select "JSON remote" a control will appear to upload the config.
 Upload the 38-key config found [here](https://kno.wled.ge/interfaces/json-ir/json_infrared/).
 - Configure the two additional buttons.
 The power button (pin 2) is set as button 0 because its default behavior is to toggle off and on.
 Set button 1 to pin 13 ("M" button) and button 2 to 14 ("S" button).

+#### Create "Macro" Presets
+- You will need to make four presets to handle the short and long presses for the two remaining buttons.
+- Go to the "Presets" tab and click the button to add a new preset.
+Uncheck the "Use current state" checkbox to get the API command text box.
-- You will need to make presets for each button action to make the "M" button cycle through effects create on preset with API Command of `FX=~` and save to ID 100.
-Then make a second preset with `FX=~-` and save to 101.
-To cycle speed with the "S" button, you want to take bigger steps.
+- We will make the "M" button cycle through effects with the API Command of `FX=~` saved to ID 100.
+To cycle in reverse, make a second preset with `FX=~-` and save to 101.
+- We will make the "S" button to increase or decrease effect speed.
 The API commands would be `SX=~16` and `SX=~-16`.
+Save to ids 102 and 103.
 - Finally, you need to map your presets to the button action.
 Go to Config -> "Time & Macros" and set short press on button 1 to 100 and long press to 101.
-If you made presets for the "S" button, set them here as well.
+For button 2, set short press to 102 and long press to 103.
+- You can control almost aspect of WLED with API commands.
+Check out the documentation for [HTTP](https://kno.wled.ge/interfaces/http-api/) or [JSON](https://kno.wled.ge/interfaces/json-api/) API commands.